UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m1_proposal.md

 - He transitions to a geospatial view, and in his relative's region, prices have not increased.
 - Mr. Daniel now can plan his budget for the upcoming year and resolves to contact his local governmental official to raise this issue.

-## 4. App sketch and brief description
+## 4. App Sketch and Brief Description